 - 2.1.
-The subsidy definition generally used for Trade Policy Reviews is based on the definition established by the WTO Agreement on Subsidies and Countervailing Measures (ASCM).
+The subsidy definition generally used for Trade Policy Reviews is, in most cases, based on the definition established by the WTO Agreement on Subsidies and Countervailing Measures (ASCM).
 Accordingly, subsidies are deemed to involve a financial contribution by governments or public bodies, which confers a benefit.
 The TPR reports thus cover assistance granted in the form of direct transfers of funds, including grants, loans and equity infusions; potential direct transfers of funds or liabilities (e.g. loan guarantees); government revenue foregone (e.g. fiscal incentives such as tax credits); supply of goods and services other than general infrastructure; purchase of goods; payments to funding mechanisms; or income and price support.
 The following compilation focuses on "specific" subsidies, in the light of Article 2 of the ASCM. - 2.2.
-While most TPR reports contain some information on subsidies, the limited level of detail sometimes makes it difficult to identify, for example, the extent to which a benefit is actually being conferred or the identity of the recipient of the subsidy.
-For instance, subsidies granted to service suppliers in sectors such as transport (notably maritime and air, but also road and rail transport in a number of instances) and certain utilities may, in fact, benefit downstream users (i.e. the service consumer) rather than the immediate recipient (the service supplier).
-Likewise, some measures may have been intended primarily to promote public policy or infrastructural objectives.
-The resulting ambiguities, in turn, could affect cross-country comparability.
-It is to be noted that the following compilation does not include subsidies granted directly to service consumers (the latter including depositors/investors/insured persons/patients, etc.). - 2.3.
-A limited level of detail in the reports has also made it difficult, in a number of instances, to differentiate between subsidies granted to manufacturing activities as opposed to those accorded to services.
-This has been the case notably for subsidies awarded in the context of cross-sectoral investment promotion schemes; regional development funds (to support remote/disadvantaged regions); programmes promoting micro-, small- and medium-sized enterprises (MSMEs); and those granted in the context of special economic/free zone regimes.
-In the latter case, suppliers from a range of service sectors may actually qualify for benefits under a special economic/free zone regime, provided they export services to natural and legal persons domiciled abroad, or provide services to industrial companies, which are beneficiaries of the free zone regime (typically distribution/marketing services, but also transport, logistics, packaging, storage, inspection and certification services, etc.).
-The increased reliance of manufacturing firms on services ("servicification") in the context of global value chains, and the gradually more cross-sectoral nature of government policies make it more difficult to distinguish between subsidies aimed at manufacturing versus services activities. - 2.4.
-Finally, some of the subsidies mentioned in TPR reports may be financial contributions to services which are beyond the scope of the GATS, i.e. services provided in the exercise of governmental authority (Article I:3(b)), or to services excluded through the Annex on Air Transport Services.
+While most TPR reports contain some information on subsidies, the limited level of detail often makes it difficult to identify, for example, the extent to which a benefit is actually being conferred or the identity of the recipient of the subsidy.
+For instance, subsidies granted to service suppliers in sectors such as transport (notably maritime transport and air transport services, but also road transport and rail transport services in a number of instances), energy related services and other utilities related services may, in fact, benefit downstream users (i.e., the service consumer) rather than the immediate recipient (the service supplier).
+Likewise, some measures may have been intended primarily to promote public policy or infrastructural objectives.5 The resulting ambiguities, in turn, could affect cross-country comparability.
+It is to be noted that the following compilation usually does not include subsidies granted directly to service consumers (the latter including depositors/investors/insured persons/patients, etc.).6 - 2.3.
+A limited level of detail in the TPR reports has also made it difficult, in a number of instances, to differentiate between subsidies granted to manufacturing activities as opposed to those accorded to services.
+This has been the case notably for subsidies awarded in the context of cross-sectoral investment promotion schemes; regional development funds (to support remote or disadvantaged regions); programmes promoting micro-, small- and medium-sized enterprises (MSMEs); and those granted in the context of special economic/free zone regimes.
+In the latter case, suppliers from a range of service sectors may actually qualify for benefits under a special economic/free zone regime, provided they export services to natural and legal persons domiciled abroad, or provide services to industrial companies, which are beneficiaries of the free zone regime.
+Typically these are suppliers of distribution or marketing services, but also of transport, logistics, packaging, storage, inspection and certification services, etc. The increased reliance of manufacturing firms on services in the context of global value chains ("servicification"), and the gradually more cross-sectoral nature of government support policies make it more difficult to distinguish between subsidies aimed at manufacturing versus those intended for service activities. - 2.4.
+Finally, some of the subsidies mentioned in TPR reports may be financial contributions to services which are beyond the scope of the GATS, i.e., services provided in the exercise of governmental authority (Article I:3(b)) or services excluded through the Annex on Air Transport Services.
 Accordingly, the information contained in this Note, while aimed at facilitating discussions, does not prejudge whether the measures listed should be considered subsidies, nor does it imply any judgement on the objectives they pursue or their status under the GATS.